What is a “Spoof Bounty Program”?

 For example, if you had one million users, then your biometric authenticator would see 10,000-20,000 different spoof artifacts.
 Contrast that with the five-six from today's best laboratory testing, and you can understand why it's much tougher to be secure in the real world.

-To prevent you from being another public test case, it is important to insist that your biometric vendor maintain a persistent spoof bounty program to ensure they are aware of and robust to any emerging threats, like deepfakes.
+It is important to insist that your biometric vendor maintain a persistent spoof bounty program to ensure they are aware of and robust to any emerging threats, like deepfakes.
 As of today, the only biometric authentication vendor with an active, real-world spoof bounty is FaceTec.
-Having already rebuffed over 15,000 real-world spoof attacks, the goal of the $75,000 Spoof Bounty Program remains to uncover unknown vulnerabilities in the liveness AI and security scheme so they can be patched, and the anti-spoofing capabilities elevated even further.
+Having already rebuffed over 35,000 real-world spoof attacks, the goal of the $100,000 Spoof Bounty Program remains to uncover unknown vulnerabilities in the liveness AI and security scheme so they can be patched, and the anti-spoofing capabilities elevated even further.

 Later in 2016, her follow-up, "Presentations and Attacks, and Spoofs, Oh My", continued to influence presentation attack detection research and testing.